mattermost/docs/source/about/self-hosted-subscriptions.rst

 Renew your subscription
 -----------------------

 From Mattermost Server v5.32, you can renew your self-hosted Mattermost subscription with a credit card if you have a standard Mattermost contract.
-When you renew your license, you can also increase the number of active users.
+When you renew your license, you can also increase the number of activated users.

 If you haven't upgraded to v5.32, contact Mattermost Support at support@mattermost.com to renew your license.

-If you're a reseller, have a non-standard contract, or want to adjust the number of active users on your license during the license period, please contact Mattermost Sales at sales@mattermost.com.
+If you're a reseller, have a non-standard contract, or want to adjust the number of activated users on your license during the license period, please contact Mattermost Sales at sales@mattermost.com.

 System admins will be alerted 60 days prior to license expiry via a banner in Mattermost.
 Select **Renew license now** to start the renewal process in the Customer Portal.
 You can also dismiss the banner and renew your license at a later date via **System Console > Edition and License**.